 Why might we share your information with third parties?

-We will share your personal information with third parties where required by law, where it is necessary to administer the contractual relationship with you or where we have another legitimate interest in doing so.
-“Third parties” includes third-party service providers (including contractors and designated agents) and other entities within our group.
-The following third-party service providers process personal information about you for the following purposes:
+We will share your personal information with third parties where required by law.
+Where it is necessary to administer the contractual relationship with you or where we have another legitimate interest in doing so.
+“Third parties” include third-party service providers (including contractors and designated agents) and other entities within our group.
+The following third-party service providers process personal information about you for the purposes listed:

-- The most suitable funders on our panel (a full list of which is available by contacting email@example.com).
+- The most suitable funders on our panel.
+A full list is available by contacting firstname.lastname@example.org.

-- Other members of our group where needed to process your application.
+- Other members of our group, in the event that they need to process your application.

-- Fraud prevention agencies where we are required to do so.
+- Fraud prevention agencies, in the event that that are required to do so.

-- Third party product providers where you have given us your prior consent to do so.
+- And finally, third party product providers where you have given us your prior consent to do so.

 How long we keep your information

-We are required under FCA regulations to keep your basic personal data, such as name, address, contact details, date of birth for a minimum of 6 years, after which time it will be destroyed.
-The information used for marketing will be kept with us until you notify us that you no longer wish to receive this information.
+We are required to keep your basic personal data for a minimum of 6 years under FCA regulations.
+Such data includes name, address, contact details, and date of birth.
+After this time, it will be destroyed.
+The information that we use for marketing will be kept with us.
+This is until you notify us that you no longer wish to receive this information.

 We do not transfer your personal data outside the European Economic Area (EEA).